hoagson2309/portfolio/README.md

 ## Tech

-HTML / CSS / JavaScript — no frameworks, no dependencies.
+HTML / CSS / JavaScript — no frameworks, no build tools.

 ## Author